Cottage Food/Farmers Market Operators

 - All ingredients of the food product, including any colors, artificial flavors or preservatives.
 List your ingredients in order of highest proportion to lowest proportion by their common and usual names

-- The phrase, “This product was produced in a home kitchen not subject to public health inspection that may also process common food allergens.”
+- The phrase, “This product was produced in a home kitchen not inspected by a health department that may also process common food allergens.
+If you have safety concerns, contact your local health department.”

 - The date the product was processed